 Stories I Only Tell My Friends

-I listened to this on audio, at the urging of fellow readers who said it was surprisingly good.
-(I was inclined to believe them after hearing Lowe's fantastic interview on Off Camera with Sam Jones, one of my favorite podcasts.)
-I knew very little about Lowe's career; I had only seen St Elmo's Fire and The West Wing before reading this, (I didn't even realize that was him in Wayne's World!), and was constantly surprised by his unusual childhood, his early acting days, the scope of his current work, and how he seems to know everyone.
+I knew very little about Lowe's career before reading this; I had only seen St Elmo's Fire and The West Wing, and was constantly surprised by his unusual childhood, his early acting days, the scope of his current work, and how he seems to know everyone.
 My favorite stories were about JFK Jr and 9/11.
-This was so easy to listen to I blew through it in a few days.
+Terrific on audio.

 A wryly funny and surprisingly moving account of an extraordinary life lived almost entirely in the public eye